ethangutk/ethangutk/README.md

  - Learned about abstract data types and their implementation as data structures using object-oriented programming.
  - Use of object-oriented principles in the selection and analysis of various ADT implementations.
- - Sequential and linked storage representations: lists, stacks, queues, and tables.
+ - Created sequential and linked storage representations: lists, stacks, queues, and tables.
  - Nonlinear data structures: trees and graphs.
  - Recursion, sorting, searching, and algorithm complexity.
 </details>
 <details>
     <summary>🔐 Systems I & II</summary>

- - This course introduced operating systems concepts and using them as a resource manager.
+ - This course introduced operating systems concepts and used them as a resource manager.
  - The principles for the design and implementation of operating systems.
- - Process scheduling and deadlock prevention.
+ - Processed scheduling and deadlock prevention.
  - Memory management, virtual memory, paging, segmentation, and interrupt processing.
  - Device management, I/O systems, and I/O processing.
 Concurrency and multithreading.
  - Virtualization and cloud services.
 Security and protection.